-In early 2012, the District commissioned Raftelis to develop a 25-year financial plan model to assess risks of water supply variance and capital spending plans and evaluate the associated potential financial impacts.
-Raftelis presented the Model to the District Board to show the District’s financial health under various scenarios related to water supply, water sales, and expenditures.
+The District also commissioned Raftelis to develop a 25-year financial plan model to assess risks of water supply variance and capital spending plans and evaluate the associated potential financial impacts.
+Raftelis presented the model to the District Board to show the District’s financial health under various scenarios related to water supply, water sales, and expenditures.
 In the same year, the District retained Raftelis to conduct the financial impact analysis of the outcomes of the union negotiation.
 Raftelis worked closely with District staff to develop the Union Negotiation Module which was used to demonstrate the financial impacts of the negotiated labor and benefits contracts on the District.

-In late 2014, the District retained Raftelis to conduct a long-term financial plan and cost of service analysis to develop rates that: would maintain financial sufficiency; are consistent with the District’s policies; comply with general cost of service principles; and are in compliance with Proposition 218 requirements.
+The District also retained Raftelis to conduct a long-term financial plan and cost-of-service analysis to develop rates that: would maintain financial sufficiency; are consistent with the District’s policies; comply with general cost-of-service principles; and are in compliance with Proposition 218 requirements.
 During the course of the study, the financial plan model considered numerous drought scenarios and different financial outcomes.
 The scenarios covered included normal no-drought conditions, a mild drought ending in one year (2015 drought only), a medium drought ending after two years (medium), and a severe drought spanning three years (extended dry period).
 In addition, as part of the study, Raftelis evaluated and presented two bi-monthly fixed service charge options to the Board of Directors during the December 2014 Public Workshop.

-The drought surcharge, which was developed in the drought rate study and adopted in July of 2014, will continue to mitigate the effects of reduced demand until the provisions of the Drought Surcharge Sunset criterion are met.
+The drought surcharge, which was developed in the drought rate study and adopted, will continue to mitigate the effects of reduced demand until the provisions of the Drought Surcharge Sunset criterion are met.
 As part of the study, Raftelis developed the 2015 Water Rate Study Report to be used as an administrative record.
-The Report highlighted the major issues and decisions made during the course of the study, provided an overview of operations, CIP, and the financial plan, and discussed and explained the cost of service analysis and methodology used to develop the final rates.
+The Report highlighted the major issues and decisions made during the course of the study, provided an overview of operations, CIP, and the financial plan, and discussed and explained the cost-of-service analysis and methodology used to develop the final rates.
 The explanation of the methodology found within the Report demonstrates that the rates: are equitable, reflect the District’s policies and values, and are driven by the District’s revenue requirements.
 The Final Report was submitted to the District in March 2015 and rates were successfully adopted on May 1, 2015.
 The drought surcharge was rescinded effective July 1, 2016.

-In 2016, the District retained Raftelis to provide analytical support to conduct annual financial plan and rate-setting updates.
+The District later retained Raftelis to provide analytical support to conduct annual financial plan and rate-setting updates.
 Raftelis assisted with the development of a multi-year financial plan, which included projected lower water consumption, new water-supply cost information, and assumptions of increased Capital Improvement Plan (CIP) spending.
 The analysis also evaluated various levels of advance funding of the District’s unfunded liabilities for CalPERS pension and other post-employment benefits (OPEB).
 As part of the study, Raftelis evaluated six rates scenarios for single-family residential between uniform and tiered rates and three different levels of advance funding for CalPERS and OPEB unfunded liabilities.
-Raftelis presented the results to the Board at numerous workshops and, after considering the various options, the Board selected and adopted rates to be effective on March 1, 2017.
+Raftelis presented the results to the Board at numerous workshops and, after considering the various options, the Board selected and adopted the rates.